 Kenya Coffee Plantation

 She endured an unhappy marriage to von Blixen riddled with his numerous cases of infidelities and syphilis, something she was treated for with arsenic and mercury.
-She attributed the syphilis to her husband and never forgave him for subjecting her to potential insanity, a stance taken by early 20th century medical professionals.
+She attributed syphilis to her husband and never forgave him for subjecting her to potential insanity, a stance taken by early 20th-century medical professionals.

 (Many years before, her father, Wilhelm Dinesen, also diagnosed with syphilis, hung himself before he could either infect her mother or go crazy).

 While in Africa, Karen Blixen had a mysterious relationship – some say love affair with big game hunter and pilot, Denys Fitch Hatton (forever immortalized by the handsome Robert Redford in Sydney Pollock’s 1985 film version of Out of Africa) that ended traumatically when his plane crashed.